 - 1 cup cranberry juice

 Heat sugar (use 1 1/4 cups of sugar if you'll be using unsweetened cranberry juice) and 1 cup of the water in a small saucepan until the sugar is completely dissolved.
 Remove the simple syrup from the heat and let it cool.

-Chill for an hour, or add ice to cool
+Chill in the refrigerator for about an hour, or add in ice to cool the lemonade.